 Compatibility with Nano- and Microfabrication Processes

-Since the technology uses the same materials (photoresists and solvents) as in standard nano- and microfabrication, integration into conventional workflows is seamless.
+Since the TPP technology uses similar materials (photoresists and solvents) as in standard nano- and microfabrication technologies, integration into conventional workflows is seamless.

 Structures can be printed directly on active (LEDs, photodiodes, EELs, VCSELs) or passive (fibers, irregular substrates) devices.